CVG-Ready · No Sterilisation · 80% Air Porosity · 100% Organic

 Our supply team works directly with commercial mushroom farms across Canada and the USA.
 We'll help you size your order and get wholesale pricing fast.

 Factory-direct wholesale pricing.
-Same-week dispatch from Ontario.
+Fast dispatch from Ontario.
 Consistent quality, batch after batch.
-Ships across Canada and the USA.
+Ships across Canada and the USA, with Mexico lanes expanding.
 Get your quote in 24 hours.